-- Option 1 Do Nothing - This would see the site on Endeavour Wharf remain in its current state as surface car parking. - Option 2 Do Minimum A 2,171m2 facility to include the provision of training facilities, including classroom, IT suite and workshop training space, and office space for space for space for space for the access also afforded to wider FE and HE providers on an open-access basis; and space for the Harbourmaster's office.
-High specification training facilities such as simulators and pool are excluded. - Option 3 A 2,577m2 facility with a more commercial focus providing office space to house activities, with additional flexible office/education space for other users and the Harbourmaster's Office. - Option 4 A 2,985m2 facility to provide commercial and training space for detection space for detection space for detection space for detection of training6, space to accommodate the Tourist Information Centre, Harbourmaster's office and operational facilities, alongside additional flexible office space available to other businesses/start-ups. - Option 5 A 3,486m2 higher specification maritime training centre to include an environmental training pool, working from height area, wet lab and simulators; flexible office space to support business incubation activities and space for the Harbourmaster's office. - Option 6 Do Maximum The Do Maximum option represents a mix of Options 3 and 5, allowing the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Maritime Training Hub to be capable of meeting the full requirements of the Harbourmaster's office.
+- Option 1 Do Nothing This would see the site on Endeavour Wharf remain in its current state as surface car parking. - Option 2 Do Minimum A 2,171m2 facility to include the provision of training facilities, including classroom, IT suite and workshop training space, and office space for with access also afforded to wider FE and HE providers on an open-access basis; and space for the Harbourmaster's office.
+High specification training facilities such as simulators and pool are excluded. - Option 3 A 2,577m facility with a more commercial focus providing office space to house activities, with additional flexible office/education space for other users and the Harbourmaster's Office. - Option 4 A 2,985m2 facility to provide commercial and training space for education space for decommendate the Tourist Information Centre, Harbourmaster's office and operational facilities, alongside additional flexible office space available to other businesses/start-ups. - Option 5 A 3,486m2 higher specification maritime training centre to include an environmental training pool, working from height area, wet lab and simulators; flexible office space to support business incubation activities and space for the Harbourmaster's office. - Option 6 Do Maximum The Do Maximum option represents a mix of Options 3 and 5, allowing the Maritime Training Hub to be capable of meeting the full requirements of whilst also providing access to training facilities by external organisations; flexible office space to support business incubation activities and space for the Harbourmaster's office.
 This proposal also includes space for a lobster hatchery.